fbpx

 Course description

 In 2019, the World Health Organization (WHO) published a groundbreaking report, titled “What is the evidence on the role of the arts in improving health and well-being?: A scoping review.”
-While research on the relationship between arts and health outcomes has grown significantly in the 21st century, findings remain inconsistent and inconclusive.
-This course examines the potential mechanisms underlying the association between arts and health, and explores methodologies and research designs that can scientifically validate these relationships.
-Through critical review and structured debates, students will evaluate existing evidence and consider related policy implications.
+While research on the relationship between arts and health outcomes has grown significantly in the 21st century, findings remain mixed and inconclusive.
+This course examines the potential mechanisms underlying the association between arts and health, and explores methodologies and research designs that can rigorously evaluate these relationships.
+Through critical review and structured debates, students will assess existing evidence and consider its implications for policy and practice.

 Main Topics